DeviationTX/deviation/MULTI_PORTING.md

 ### Bind messages
 Replace `BIND_DONE` with `PROTOCOL_SetBindState(0)`.

+### Set rx_tx_addr
+Most protocols will use an address identifier to allow multiple aircraft of the same type to operate at the same time.
+The MPM code sets this value in a global initialization function.
+In Deviation it must be implemented for each protocol if needed.
+See the radiolink protocol for an example.

 ### Fixup the initialization function
 The MultiModule initialization function may use special memory access functions to read configuration memory.
 This is not necessary in Deviation.